-The following Skill Specific Certificate will provide the student with employable skills in just 16 weeks.
+The Skill Specific Certificate in Pastry Arts - Assistant Baker will provide the student with employable skills in just 16 weeks.
 After just one semester, the student will have the skills needed to seek employment or to upgrade a current job.

-1 3 , s SEM HRS
+COURSE COURSE TITLE SEM HRS

 CULH-1150 Sanitation 1

 CULH-1340 Production Baking 4

 5

-NOTE: Please see related programs in Culinary Arts, Hospitality Management, and Restaurant Management.
+NOTE: Please see related programs in Culinary Arts, Hospitality Management and Restaurant Management.